 And then here are some other ideas to help you grow your love life together.
 Keep in mind that romance is the goal.
 And what a great goal to have!
 Read and see what you think:

 “We want to give you the heads up about our “Get Your Romance On” (GYRO) Date Night Challenge for Valentine’s Day.
 The idea is to give your spouse the gift of 14 dates beginning the week after Valentine’s Day and ending the week of May 23rd.”

 Debi then gives you guidelines to do this.
 You can read them in her blog:

 I hope you’ll take that challenge.
-My husband Steve and I are going to do so.
-We hope you’ll join us.
+We are!
+And we hope you’ll join us.
 We know God will bless your marriage all the more for it.

 Cindy Wright of Marriage Missions International wrote this blog.